-- a) It shall be at the discretion of the Stewards to decide, upon a report or a request by the Race Director, if a driver or drivers involved in an Incident shall be penalised. - b) If an Incident is under investigation by the Stewards, a message informing all Competitors which driver or drivers are involved will be displayed on the timing monitors (if the facilities on the circuit so permit). - c) If a driver is involved in a collision or Incident (see Article 16.1), and has been informed of this by the Stewards no later than 30 minutes after the last race, he must not leave the circuit without the consent of the Stewards.

-16.3 The Stewards may impose one or more of the following penalties, simultaneously if applicable and/or in substitution or in addition to other available penalties, on any driver involved in an Incident.

-- a) A time penalty.
-The imposed penalty time is added to the race time of the driver concerned. - b) A drive-through penalty.
-The driver must enter the pit lane and re-join the race without stopping. - c) A Stop & Go time penalty.
-The driver must enter the pit lane, stop in his pit stop position for at least the time given and re-join the race.
-Unless the engine stops (cf. Article 16.4 b).
-No other work on the car is allowed during the application of the penalty. - d) A drop of any number of grid positions. - e) However, should either of the penalties under b) and c) above be imposed and notified during the last three laps or after the end of the race, Article 16.4 a) and b) below shall not be applicable and a time penalty of 30 seconds in case b) and 30 seconds plus the time given in case c) shall be added to the elapsed time of the car concerned.

-16.4 Should the Stewards decide to impose one of the penalties provided for in Article 16.3 b) or c), the following procedure shall be applied:

-- a) From the time the Stewards' decision is notified on the timing monitors, the relevant driver and his car may cross the Line on the track no more than once before entering the pit lane and, in the case of a penalty under Article 16.3 c), proceeding to the time penalty area where they shall remain for the period of the time penalty.
-However, unless the driver was already in the pit entry or in the pit lane for the purpose of serving his penalty, he may not carry out the penalty during the Safety Car period or Full Course Yellow period.
-Any laps carried out behind the Safety Car will be added to the one-lap maximum. - b) Whilst a car is stationary as a result of incurring a time penalty, it may not be worked on.
-However, if the engine stops, it may be started after the penalty period has elapsed, possibly with the help of an external source of energy.
+- a) It shall be at the discretion of the Stewards to decide, upon a report or a request by the Race Director, if a driver or drivers involved in an Incident shall be penalised. - b) If an Incident is under investigation by the Stewards, a message informing all Competitors which driver or drivers are involved will be displayed on the timing monitors (if the facilities on the circuit so permit). - c) If a driver or competitor is involved in a collision or Incident (see Article 15.1), and has been informed of this by the Stewards no later than 30 minutes after the main race, they must not leave the circuit without the consent of the Stewards. - 15.3 The Stewards may impose one or more of the following penalties, simultaneously if applicable and/or in substitution or in addition to other available penalties, on any driver involved in an Incident. - a) A reprimand - b) A fine - c) Deletion of a Driver's qualifying lap(s) - d) A time penalty.
+The imposed penalty time is added to the race time of the driver concerned. - e) A drive-through penalty.
+The driver must enter the pit lane and re-join the race without stopping. - f) A Stop & Go time penalty.
+The driver must enter the pit lane, stop in their pit stop position for at least the time given and re-join the race.
+Unless the engine stops (cf. Article 15.4 b).
+No other work on the car is allowed during the application of the penalty. - g) A drop of any number of grid positions. - h) A drop of places in the classification of the Race - i) However, should either of the penalties under e) and/or f) above be imposed and notified during the last three laps ((or in case of the race over a time limit, this remaining time is specified in Appendix 2) or after the end of the race, Article 15.4 a) and b) below shall not be applicable and a time penalty of 30 seconds in case b) and 30 seconds plus the time given in case c) shall be added to the elapsed time of the car concerned. - j) A disqualification - 15.4 Should the Stewards decide to impose one of the penalties provided for in Article 15.3 e) and/or f), the following procedure shall be applied: - a) From the time the Stewards' decision is notified on the timing monitors, the relevant driver and their car may cross the Line on the track no more than once before entering the pit lane and, in the case of a penalty under Article 15.3 f), proceeding to the time penalty area where they shall remain for the period of the time penalty.
+However, unless the driver was already in the pit entry or in the pit lane for the purpose of serving their penalty, they may not carry out the penalty during the Safety Car period or Full Course Yellow period.
+Any laps carried out behind the Safety Car will be added to the one-lap maximum.

+The period behind the Safety Car will only end once the Safety Car has entered the pit lane and the cars have crossed the Line.